feradjs/ferad/README.md

 ## About
 Ferad makes Gulp tasks reusable by separating functionality from configuration.
 Ferad treats configuration as first-class citizen.
 It provides powerful declarative configuration syntax.

+The idea is to distribute the whole project workflow, not just single tasks.
+And have the setup flexibly configurable and extendable.
+Unlike templating (code generation) solutions, thus maintaining high level of abstraction.

 ## Features
 * Ferad tasks accept options.
 * Option buckets are composable.